sebproell/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

 In order to use a monolithic solver, change the coupling algorithm ``COUPALGO`` in the ``FSI DYNAMIC`` section in the \*.head-file.
-Additionaly, special care has to be taken of the interface degrees of freedom, that are subject to Dirichlet boundary conditions.
+Additionally, special care has to be taken of the interface degrees of freedom, that are subject to Dirichlet boundary conditions.
 The interface is always governed by the master field.
 The slave interface degrees of freedom do not occur in the global system of equations and,